 - Or is tomorrow likely to be better?
 Is the future an exciting opportunity?

-But again, over-optimism might not always serve us well.
+Again, over-optimism might not serve us well.